FoeT/rancher-apps/README.md

 3. Updates the GitHub container registry secret
 4. Applies any changes to static workloads

-The script requires a read-only GitHub token that you'll need to set in the `READ_ONLY_TOKEN` variable.
+The script uses the GitHub token from the Kubernetes secret named `github-readonly-token` in the `fleet-local` namespace.
+This same token is used for:
+- Git repository access
+- GitHub Container Registry authentication
+- Updating the Kubernetes secret used by container deployments

 ## Directory Structure